return42/sphkerneldoc/linux_src_doc/fs/gfs2/bmap_c.rst

 .. c:function:: int gfs2_block_map(struct inode *inode, sector_t lblock, struct buffer_head *bh_map, int create)

-    Map a block from an inode to a disk block
+    Map one or more blocks of an inode to a disk block

     :param struct inode \*inode:
         The inode